muratk3n/thirdwave/en/README.md

 Fossil companies can generate renewable fuel + carbon capture at the source.
 Once produced, ship this clean fuel, and all the way down the pipeline, the whole process is green.
 No pollution.
 H2 cannot emit carbon at that point bcz there is no carbon in it.

 H2 pipeline transmits clean, FC car uses it, water comes from its exhaust.
 I mean it's comically clean.

-Fracking still needs to be banned, for other reasons, not simply bcz it is fossil.
-The waste water seeping into the ground, waste of potable water, flaring, etc.

-No support for wildlife refuge drilling.
+Fracking needs to be banned, for other reasons, not just bcz it's fossil.
+The waste water seeping into the ground, waste of potable water, flaring, etc. Same for wildlife refuge drilling.

 In short, fossil business can be contained, while still generating clean energy.
 The whole network needs to be updated for clean fuel,